Language Assessment for French immersion

-- Listening Comprehension Test - includes 2 test passages with multiple-choice questions.
+- Listening Comprehension - includes 2 test passages with multiple-choice questions.
 Each passage is heard twice.
 The test lasts about 20 minutes.

-- Writing Test - Students who pass the listening and reading sections will then complete a writing test.
+- Writing - Students who pass the listening and reading sections will then complete a writing test.
 For the writing test, you must write an essay of approximately 200 words about the topic provided.
 This test lasts about 25 minutes.

 Following the reading test you will immediately be informed if you have met the requirements for admission to French Immersion Studies or the Extended French Stream.
-Please remember that this result does not effect your application to a program of study.
+Please remember that this result does not affect your application to a program of study.

 Students, who completed the writing test, will receive a detailed report by email three to five business days following their test.
-The email will include Français langue seconde course recommendations and represents the first step in the creation of your Immersion Study Plan.
+The email will include Français langue seconde course recommendations and represents the first step in the creation of your immersion study plan.

 - Complete the French Intensive Program at the University of Ottawa in August (www.can-fls.uottawa.ca).

-The test is computer-administered and the students will read and listen to various texts and record spoken responses.
+The test is computer-administered at the Official Languages and Bilingualism Institute.
+Students will read and listen to various texts and record spoken responses.